srgrr/psr_db_populator/README.md

 # What's out of scope?
 What are the limitations?
 - Engines can be anything since we are only concerned about the DB here, so the same DB dump using mock SDCs will give completely different PSR results than if ran using CSP engines
 - This tool implements "passive noise" e.g. it doesn't emulate customers creating or deleting stuff.
 Think of all those orgs as a "ghost town"
 - Since part of the passive noise entails "ghost orgs" running scheduled tasks this might make PSRs a bit harder to analyze.
-However, since PSR tests are randomly ran for extended period of times we can trust the law of big numbers to deem such randomness as irrelevant
+However, since PSR tests are randomly ran for extended period of time we can trust the law of big numbers to deem such randomness as irrelevant
 - There are many entities such as job run histories, audits and other stuff that might vary between runs, although we can expect them to be similar and consistent enough to not care about the specific numbers